How High Will Oil Prices Go?

-Some energy buyers were resorting to natural gas instead, but they’re buying at the energy equivalent of $200, so the predictions of $200 to $300 aren’t crazy.
-It could reach those heights and crash downward.
 The trend though due to shortages and carbon emissions regulations will guarantee very high gasoline prices through 2022.
 And consumers like yourself may not be able to avoid the pain, as the summer of 2022 comes closer.

 Some early options trading in September actually indicated that kind of price.
 So, it’s not preposterous.
 We’ve had some false starts before, but in the midst of economic recovery, high end predictions are more likely.
 Consider this reasoning below and you might see why buying oil stocks might be the very best decision.

 It’s an exciting opportunity for smart investors.
 Combine the oil opportunity with the Bitcoin opportunity and you have epic conditions during a market peak.